Medical Device Manufacturing and Plastics

 - Irradiation apparatuses: Includes X-ray devices and other diagnostic imaging, as well as computed tomography equipment.

 Microdyne Plastics was founded in 1975 as a micro-molder, thus the name Microdyne.
 We started doing very small moldings for growing electronics and automotive industries.
 This expertise was perfect for the emerging medical device business.
-We added a clean room for sterile applications and have had a hand in designing with our customers many new and innovative medical devices over the years.
 One such device was a “cap” which helped brain surgeons place electrodes in the brain accurately for various treatments.

 We stay abreast of new developments in the medical device plastic molding business.
 This includes selection of various techniques and processes to build complex products, join plastics and other materials, and selection of the best materials for the application, while being mindful of the costs of tooling.
 The joining method depends on the material used as well as design.

 It is important to manage the pre-design, design, tool building, manufacturing, and post-manufacturing processes for the high quality needed for most medical applications.
 Microdyne participates and guides the OEM instrument partner through the plastic injection process to get the final product produced to the specifications.